 We specialize in Heat Transfer Vinyl, or HTV, which is a specific kind of vinyl that you cut and press onto different materials or fabrics to create unique designs.
 Look at your favorite graphic tee; all the lettering and imaging on that tee was put there using HTV.
 We sell our vinyl in sheets with adhesive backing so that you can cut, weed, and place it on your desired material with ease.
 Check out our blog for more information on how vinyl is used.

 Here at ImPRESSED Vinyl™ we provide our valued customers with only the highest quality SGS eco-friendly certified HTV.
 Our vinyl is vibrant, easy-to-weed and extremely durable even after repeat machine washes!

 Yes!
 Each sheet of vinyl has a clear carrier sheet.

 Our vinyl has a shiny side and a matte side.
-Always place the HTV on your mat with the shiny side down.
+Always place the HTV on your cutting mat with the shiny side down.
 The shiny side of the material is the clear carrier sheet.
 The carrier sheet holds your design in place while applying to your garment.
 The carrier sheet is not intended to be cut during the cutting process.
 This is why you always need to mirror your design before cutting.
 During heat application, the carrier side (shiny side) will be face up on your garment.
-Remember to use some Teflon to protect your design when applying heat.
-So…mirror your image; cut with the shiny side down and iron with the shiny side up
+Remember to place a protective barrier over your design such as a cloth towel or a sheet of Teflon™ to protect your design when applying heat.